Introduction

 ]

-When one item references another, such as in this case, the API will typically include key attributes of the referenced item in-line for convenience.
-However, we can always fetch (i.e. HTTP GET) data from the URI of the referenced item to obtain a full description.
+When one resource references another, the API will typically include key attributes of the referenced resource in-line.
+Alternatively, you can fetch (i.e. HTTP GET) the URI of the referenced resource to obtain a full description (depending on the URI, the descriptions of related resources may not be served by this API).

 Content Types

-Similarly lists of items can be obtained in JSON, CSV and HTML as well as RDF formats.
+Similarly, lists of resources can be obtained in JSON, CSV and HTML and RDF formats.
+For resources with associated geometries, GeoJSON format is also supported.

 So the earlier example is equivalent to simply fetching the URL:

-By default the CSV content returns will use column names matching the property paths in the corresponding JSON format.
+By default, the CSV results will use column names matching the property paths in the corresponding JSON format.

 Some endpoints return information describing a single identified item but many return information on a list of items.
 Such list endpoints support query parameters to filter the list to only include some items.
 In most cases these filters take the form: